dbmi-pitt/public-PDDI-analysis/PDDI-Datasets/ndf-rt-world-vista-overlap/README.txt

 RESULT:

-269527 in NDF-RT
+269527 total PDDI's in NDF-RT
+264135 PDDI's in NDF-RT where the RxCUI mapping is not null.
+For the overlap analysis, the RxCUI entry must not be null.
-137821 Drug Interactions in WorldVista when permutations of drugs in drug classes are accounted for 407348 cumulatively with duplicates
+137821 PDDI's in WorldVista when permutations of drugs in drug classes are accounted for.
+391668 cumulatively with duplicates and no null entries.
-358210 with no duplicates
+354305 with no duplicates and no null entries.
-OVERLAP = 29093
+OVERLAP = 26893

         WorldVista
-NDF-RT  29093
+NDF-RT  26893
-        (10.79% in NDF-RT, 21.11% in WorldVista)
+        (9.979% in NDF-RT, 19.51% in WorldVista)